atomheartother/QTweet/TRANSLATION.md

 - Nevertheless, she **stays professional & family-friendly**, so no edginess, no mature language and obviously nothing that could be interpreted as hate speech.
 - Feel free to be friendly and playful in some responses, but keep it light, as it's annoying to some users.
 I have a few emotes like `:c` in a few responses, it's totally fine to use more or less if you feel like it fits more with what you're going for - just don't overdo it!
 - Try to be to-the-point, especially for error messages, information must be conveyed clearly.
+- Keep in mind that as much as I respect your agency over your work, as the maintaner I will always have the final word on what ends up in production.